 - understand different mechanisms for communication between distributed applications and be able to evaluate their trade-offs; - be able to use Java generics and annotations to improve software usability, readability and safety; - understand and be able to exploit the Java class-loading mechansim; - understand and be able to use concurrency control correctly; - understand the concept of transactions and their application in a range of systems.

-Lea, D. (1999).
-Concurrent programming in Java.
-Addison-Wesley (2nd ed.).
-Bracha, G., Gosling, J., Joy, B. & Steele, G. (2000).
-The Java language specification.
-Addison-Wesley (2nd ed.).
+Goetz, B. (2006).
+Java concurrency in practice.
+Addison-Wesley.
+Gosling, J., Joy, B., Steele, G., Bracha, G. & Buckley, A. (2014).
+The Java language specification, Java SE 8 Edition.
+Addison-Wesley.

-http://java.sun.com/docs/books/jls/
+http://docs.oracle.com/javase/specs/jls/se8/html/